alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ![](images/10921733615_56f0835096_o.jpg)

 ^It is often very common to simply add more and bigger hardware to solve the problem.
+But even this has limitations.

 ---